 The one thing you don’t want to do is have a bunch of text that says “click here” pointing to your site.
 Instead, if you wrote an article about raised garden beds and you’re trying to get a link to it, you might want the anchor text with a link on it to actually say “raised garden beds.”
 Doing this helps tell Google more about what is to come when someone clicks through.

 Number of Links

-That might change for other feature pages like Recordings.
+That might change for other product pages like recordings.
 Here, a design-related link wouldn’t make as much sense.
 It’s not as contextually relevant.
 However, if the page or post were speaking about usability or interface design, then it would be a decent fit.

 The quality source of the links you get matters, but so, too, does the place they’re linking to.